Deaf DJ from New Jersey

 DJ Shiftee says Robbie is a tremendous worker and actually one of his best students.
 Robbie says he owes DJ shiftee a lot.
 He says he molded his career to what it is today.

 “If you have a positive attitude and constantly strive to give your best effort, eventually you will overcome your immediate problems and find you are ready for greater challenges” -Pat Riley.

 Robbie wanted to get into the art of DJ to be called a true DJ.
 His talent, knowledge, and dedication truly show.
 Robbie’s journey hasn’t been an easy one.
 He had a hard time learning as a kid.
-He had a lot of failed english classes.
+He had a lot of failed English classes.
 Robbie had to take ESL classes for 5 years before he knew how to actually speak because he had language differences as well.

 Some positions held by deaf and hard of hearing persons are lawyers, doctors, chemists, inventors, artists, writers, architects, poets, newspaper editors, clergy, actors, and teachers.

 “I don’t want to be looked at as a deaf kid trying to DJ, but a great DJ who happens to be deaf.
 I hope that my story gets out there and truly inspires those who have odds stacked against them.
 Believe in yourself, and there is no limit to what you can do.” – Robbie Wilde